knightzac19/PHP-ArkData/README.md

 If you want to enable SSH you must have php_ssh2 installed and you have to have PHP 5.5+ or at least have ZipArchive support in your PHP installation.
 On the server that hosts ARK, you must have the zip application installed.
 Please run **which zip** and make sure it returns something.

-To Enable SSH do add the following to the array for the class:
+To Enable SSH do add the following items to the array for the arkdata class:
 ```PHP
 "enableSSH" => true,
 "SSHSettings" => array("host"=>'<HOST>',